IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/04_Whats_New_In_2014_Volume1.md

 ![](images/Whats_New_Project_Dialog.png)

-Note: In previous versions of Ignite UI, the starter templates were installed with the product installer.
+Note: In previous versions of %%ProductName%%, the starter templates were installed with the product installer.
 They are now accessible through the Infragistics Template Gallery.

 ### <a id="new-theme"></a>New theme (CTP)